-16.0 Letting Policy
+15.0 Letting Policy

-The Council will pursue a commercial letting policy designed to promote efficient management and maintain or enhance asset values.
+The Council will pursue a commercial letting policy designed to support the regeneration of the borough, promote efficient management practice and maintain or enhance asset values.

 The Council recognises that the prime goal of shops on housing estates will usually be to provide facilities for residents.
 Appropriate mix of convenience and food outlets will take precedence over maximisation of rental income.